What is National Epidermolysis Bullosa (EB) Dressing Scheme?

 How does the scheme work?

 Access to the National EB Dressing Scheme is available to applicants who meet certain eligibility criteria.
-These criteria are based on the severity of the condition and the clinical requirements for specific dressings and have been developed by the Australian Government Department of Health in conjunction with clinical EB experts.
+These criteria are based on the severity of the condition and the clinical requirements for specific dressings and have been developed by the Australian Government Department of Health and Aged Care in conjunction with clinical EB experts.

 Under the scheme, a monthly supply of approved dressings is delivered to eligible recipients’ homes.
 Recipients are required to contribute to the cost of their monthly supply of dressings.
 This contribution is equivalent to one Pharmaceutical Benefits Scheme co-payment and the Australian Government meets the remaining costs.
 The monthly Standard Order is initially prescribed by the recipient’s Treating Healthcare Professional and may be varied from time to time by Treating Healthcare Professionals to meet changing wound care needs (conditions apply).